JoshOrndorff/recipes/text/1-prepare-kitchen/2-interact-node.md

 [Polkadot-JS Apps](https://polkadot.js.org/apps/#/settings/developer?rpc=ws://127.0.0.1:9944) user
 interface.
 This is a general purpose interface for interacting with many different Substrate-based blockchains including Polkadot.
 From now on we'll call it "Apps" for short.
-Before Apps will work with our blockchain, we need to give it a little chain-specific information known as the "types".
+Before Apps will work with our blockchain, we need to give it some chain-specific information known as the "types".
 You'll learn what all this means as you work through the recipes; for now just follow the instructions.

 > If you are not clicking the link above but visiting Apps directly, by default Apps connects to
-> Kusama network.
+> the Kusama network.
 You will need to switch to your locally running network, with only one node, by
 > clicking on the network icon on Apps top left corner.
 >
 > ![Screenshot: Switching Network](../img/apps-select-network.png)